Bioavailability of Buprenorphine from Crushed and Whole Buprenorphine (Subutex) Tablets

-We conclude that crushing Subutex tablets does not significantly alter serum buprenorphine or norbuprenorphine levels or the drug's clinical effect.
-Our results indicate that crushing Subutex tablets may be used as an alternative method to counter the risk of buprenorphine diversion.
+Conclusion is that crushing Subutex tablets does not significantly alter serum buprenorphine or norbuprenorphine levels or the drug's clinical effect.
+Results indicate that crushing Subutex tablets may be used as an alternative method to counter the risk of buprenorphine diversion.

 Keywords: Buprenorphine, Bioavailability, Opiate dependence, Maintenance treatment